JaZeR-444/jazer-website-master-2026/README.md

 ### Code Usage

-The source code in this repository is published primarily for transparency, hosting, and portfolio purposes.
+The source code in this repository is published for transparency and portfolio purposes **only**.

-Unless a separate `LICENSE` file is added that states otherwise, the default is **"All rights reserved"**:
-- ✅ You may view and learn from the structure and implementation
+**All rights reserved** — no license is granted:
+- ❌ You may NOT copy, fork, or clone this repository
+- ❌ You may NOT use this as a template or starting point
-- ❌ You may NOT copy the site wholesale, rebrand it, or deploy a derivative that closely mimics the JaZeR experience without permission
+- ❌ You may NOT deploy a derivative site using this codebase
+- ❌ You may NOT extract components, designs, or code for other projects
 - ❌ You may NOT claim the design, structure, or branding as your own work

+This is proprietary software.
+Unauthorized use, reproduction, or distribution is strictly prohibited.

 ### Third-Party Assets